 Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Still, Vans aren’t the best out there.
 They don’t match Converse, for example, or specialized lifting shoes.
-In this article, I’ll be discussing why Vans can work for lifting, when not to use them, and what to consider before wearing Vans at the gym.
+In this article, I’ll discuss why Vans can work for lifting, when not to use them, and what to consider before wearing Vans at the gym.

 There are six benefits that make Vans a good shoe for lifting: